Inference for Generative Capsule Models: Variational Inference

 \subsection{Related work}

 Above we have discussed the work of \citet{sabour2017dynamic,hinton2018matrix} and \citet{kosiorek2019stacked}.
 There is some more recent work, for example \citet{li-zhu-naud-xi-20} present an undirected model, based on the capsule RBM of \citet{li-zhu-19}.
 Compared to our work, this is an undirected as opposed to directed generative model.
 Also \citet{smith-schut-gal-vanderwilk-21} propose a layered directed generative model, where the children of higher level capsules inherit its pose (but transformed).
 Both \citet{li-zhu-naud-xi-20} and \citet{smith-schut-gal-vanderwilk-21} consider tree-structured relationships between parents and children, similar to \citet{hinton-ghahramani-teh-00} and \citet{storkey-williams-03}.
-However, most importantly, these recent capsule models do not properly handle the fact that the input to a capsule should be a \emph{set} of parts; instead in their work the first layer capsules that interact with the input image model specific location-dependent features/templates in the image, {and their second layer capsules have interactions with the specific first layer capsules (e.g.\ the fixed affinity $\rho^k_{ij}$ of \citet{smith-schut-gal-vanderwilk-21} parent $i$ in layer $k$ for child $j$).
-But if we consider a second-layer capsule that is. for example, detecting the conjunction of the 3 strokes comprising a letter ``A'', then at different translations, scales and rotations of the A it will need to connect to different image level stroke features, so these connection affinities must depend on transformation variables of the parent. }
+However, most importantly, these recent capsule models do not properly handle the fact that the input to a capsule should be a \emph{set} of parts; instead in their work the first layer capsules that interact with the input image model specific location-dependent features/templates in the image, and their second layer capsules have interactions with the specific first layer capsules (e.g.\ the fixed affinity $\rho^k_{ij}$ of \citet{smith-schut-gal-vanderwilk-21} parent $i$ in layer $k$ for child $j$).
+But if we consider a second-layer capsule that is. for example, detecting the conjunction of the 3 strokes comprising a letter ``A'', then at different translations, scales and rotations of the A it will need to connect to different image level stroke features, so these connection affinities must depend on transformation variables of the parent.

-\section{A RANSAC approach to inference}
+\subsection{A RANSAC approach to inference}

-{A radical alternative to ``routing by agreement'' inference is to make use of a ``random sample consensus'' approach (RANSAC, \citealp*{fischler1981random}).} We can derive a RANSAC approach to the constellations problem that follows the same principles described in our generative model.
+A radical alternative to ``routing by agreement'' inference is to make use of a ``random sample consensus'' approach (RANSAC, \citealp*{fischler1981random}), where a minimal number of parts are used in order to instantiate \cut{the whole} an object.
+The original RANSAC fitted just one object, but Sequential RANSAC (see, e.g., \citealt*{torr-98,vincent-laganiere-01}) repeatedly removes the parts associated with a detected object and re-runs RANSAC, so as to detect all objects.